b00yachinho/AttendNow/README.md

 # AttendNow

 ## **EN**
-A platform for organizing and viewing of events.
+An internet platform for organizing and viewing of events.

 "AttendNow" will be a platform, available on web browsers, for viewing and announcing various cultural events.
 It will have capabilities ranging from organizing small things, such as meetings with friends, to large things, such as concerts or festivals.
 The platform will display